acidb/mobiscroll-docs/versioned_docs/version-5.27.0/vue/datepicker/return-value.md

 Here's a list on supported formats and some hints on where are they really usefull:

-- `'jsdate'` - Javascript date object - For example if you need to manipulate programmatically the selected value further, the Date object is a good starting point, since it has most of the functions for date & time manipulation
+- `'jsdate'` - JavaScript date object - For example if you need to manipulate programmatically the selected value further, the Date object is a good starting point, since it has most of the functions for date & time manipulation

 - `'iso8601'` - ISO 8601 date string - For example if you need to send the selected value to a server, or need to serialize it, the ISO8601 string is the way to go.